logn-2024/StableGarment/README.md

 ```bash
 python infer_t2i.py
 ```
 The try-on task necessitates additional inputs, primarily concerning humans.
 These inputs can be found in the VITON-HD and Dress Code datasets.
-If you intend to perform virtual try-on on arbitrary images, ensure you obtain densepose and agnostic masks akin to those in the VITON-HD dataset.
+If you intend to perform virtual try-on on arbitrary images, ensure you obtain densepose and agnostic masks akin to those in the VITON-HD dataset(this [link](https://github.com/sangyun884/HR-VITON/issues/45) may be helpful).
 To utilize the virtual try-on application, run the following code:
 ```bash
 python infer_tryon.py
 ```